mpieva/quicksand/docs/source/flags.rst

 | **Input flags**

+The input for quicksand is a directory with user-supplied files in BAM or FASTQ format.
+Adapter-trimming, overlap-merging and sequence demultiplexing need to be performed by the user prior to running quicksand.
+However, quicksand also implements a BAM demultiplexing software.
-quicksand contains an optional demultiplexing preprocessing.
-However, it is an inhouse demultiplexer working only on bam-files provided by the `MPI EVA Core Unit <https://www.eva.mpg.de/de/genetics/index/>`_.
-For the processing of data coming from the MPI EVA run quicksand with the :code:`--bam PATH` and :code:`--rg PATH` flags as alternative to the :code:`--split PATH` parameter.
+This software is working for the bam-files provided by the `MPI EVA Core Unit <https://www.eva.mpg.de/de/genetics/index/>`_.

+In these cases, quicksand can be used with the :code:`--bam PATH` and :code:`--rg PATH` flags as alternative to the :code:`--split PATH` parameter.

 .. list-table::
-  :widths: 10 10 60
+  :widths: 20 10 60
   :header-rows: 1

   * - Flag
-    - Input type
+    - Type
     - Description

   * - --split
     - PATH
-    - | Standard input
+    - | Default input method!
-      | A **directory** containing the demultiplexed, adapter trimmed (and overlap-merged) input files
+      | A **directory** containing demultiplexed, adapter trimmed (and overlap-merged) BAM or FASTQ files
       ::

           Input: